Information for Health Care Providers on Lead Poisoning Prevention and Management

 New York State Public Health Law and Regulations require health care providers to:

-- Assess all children ages 6 months to 6 years for risk of lead exposure at least annually as part of routine care, and obtain a blood lead test on all children found to be at risk.
+- Assess all children ages 6 months to 6 years at every well child visit for risk of lead exposure and obtain a blood lead test if there is a positive response to ANY of the questions in Does Your Child Need a Lead Test?

 The following resources and materials can help health care providers prevent, detect, and manage lead exposure in children and adults.